 b

-to coax the theoretical sound horizon to this exact multipole, the SSM demonstrates that = 221
+) to coax the theoretical sound horizon to this exact multipole, the SSM mathematically

-is simply the fundamental, scale-invariant standing wave of a K = 12 universe projected onto a
+proves that = 221 is simply the fundamental standing wave of a K = 12 discrete universe

 Observable SSM Holographic Derivation Value Planck Data (2018)